secure-hive/docs/content/docs/guides/virtual-meetings.md

 3. **Always have an agenda**: No agenda, no meeting.
 Agendas must be attached to invites.
 4. **Take actionable notes**: Record decisions, assign follow-ups, and classify notes appropriately.
 5. **Respect client leadership**: Client meetings are led by clients unless otherwise agreed.
-6. **Add participants as groups**: Scheduling groups ensures all relevant attendees are included.
+6. **Add participants as groups**: Scheduling groups ensures all relevant attendees are included and eliminates redundant notifications.
 7. **Maintain buffers**: A 20-minute buffer prevents delays and allows mental preparation.
 8. **Follow recording policies**: Recording or transcription is permitted only when necessary and with consent.